-My Lydia & her Michael married yesterday!
+My Lydia & her Michael married last March at the Rainbow Room in NYC!
 I knitted a clutch for the festivities.
 The clutch pattern is here.

 A SMITTEN sweater selfie : ‘Love Is In The Air’